How does ADB remote debugging work?

-Esper’s Secure Remote ADB is the same tool as Google’s Android ADB (to learn about ADB, read our guide here), but instead of requiring a physical or local network connection, it can be used from anywhere in the world through an encrypted tunnel to the remote device.
+Esper’s Secure Remote ADB is the same tool as Google’s Android ADB (to learn about ADB, read our guide here), but instead of requiring a physical or local network connection, it can be used from anywhere in the world through an encrypted tunnel for remote device connect.
 It’s an essential tool for fleet management.

 So, let’s say it’s Thanksgiving Day, and you get a call that your PoS (point of sale) app at the flagship store keeps crashing right before they are about to open up to the Black Friday mob.
 You are in the middle of your company’s biggest flash sale ever, and your kiosk keeps crashing, because of course it does.

 We’ve all been there, where that one device or store doesn’t operate correctly out of your fleet of thousands, and no one can figure out why.
 Whether you see the random one-off in Crashlytics or the regional VP is calling you at 6 am, what can you do short of hopping on a plane with your laptop and USB cable?

 Esper offers a means to use Android ADB remote control (securely, via an SSL tunnel).
 Let’s take a closer look at exactly how to use Secure Remote ADB on the Esper platform, shall we?

 Set up ADB to Remotely Debug Deployed Devices

 With Esper, you can initiate a secure remote ADB session with any Esper-provisioned Android device.
 If you are running Esper Foundation for Android, you even get zero-touch secure remote ADB.